 To officially file for bankruptcy, you and/or your attorney must file several forms (collectively known as “petition, schedules and statements”) at your United States Bankruptcy Court in Utah.

-What exactly are the “schedules” in payments?
+What exactly are the schedules and statements?

 Put simply, the petition, schedules and statements constitute a collection of bankruptcy forms in which you’ll be asked to describe your current financial status and any financial transactions within the last two years.
-It is important to be honest and forthright when completing these forms – if the trustee suspects otherwise, your bankruptcy filing may be jeopardized.
+It is important to be honest and forthright when completing these forms.
+If the trustee suspects otherwise, your bankruptcy filing may be jeopardized.

 How long does a bankruptcy remain on my record?

-A bankruptcy will stay on your credit report for 7-10 years, but it will not depress the scores after 24-36 months.
+A bankruptcy will stay on your credit report for 7-10 years, but it will usually not depress the scores after 24-36 months.

 Can my creditors object to my bankruptcy filing/plan?